webrecorder/public-web-archives/WAM.md

     # collections: '\d+'

     # optional: if the web archive is primarily focused on certain domains or sites,
-    # (but not necessarily limtied to those), these can be included under the 'domain_hint' key
+    # (but not necessarily limited to those), these can be included under the 'domain_hint' key
-    # This can include top-level domains or any subomdain that the web archive specializes in
+    # This can include top-level domains or any subdomain that the web archive specializes in
     domain_hint:
       - .tld
       - .example.com